Your Pet Emergency Questions Answered

 - High rectal temperature

-- 3 to 4-hour lapse between delivering newborn puppies or kittens
+- 3–4-hour delay between delivering newborn puppies or kittens

-- Any other concern that you feel requires immediate attention
+- Any other symptom that worries you or seems life-threatening

 EVCC provides urgent, critical, and emergency care only for dogs and cats.
-We do not offer routine health care services such as vaccinations, annual physicals, wellness care, grooming, and boarding.
+We do not offer routine health care services such as vaccinations, spay and neuter procedures, annual physicals, wellness care, grooming, or boarding.

-We only see dogs and cats, but you are welcome to call any of our clinics to get a list of local exotic vets.
+While we only treat dogs and cats, you are welcome to call any of our hospitals to get a list of local exotic vets.